-I never really understood what that meant, until I worked inside Warner/Chappell.
+I never really understood what “solicited” meant, until I worked on the inside.
 Here’s how it actually looks:

-Every day, tons of music is sent to the companies from total strangers — the hordes of unwashed masses.
+Every day, tons of music is sent to the labels from total strangers.
 It’s just too much to deal with, so it’s all ignored.
+All of it.

-Then, when the manager or lawyer or producer of one of their existing clients comes in for a meeting, he’ll say, “I’m working with this new artist that you need to hear before we head out for lunch.”
+When the manager or lawyer or producer of one of their artists comes in for a meeting, he’ll say, “I’m working with this new artist that you need to hear before we head out for lunch.”
 Then the executive will sit and give it a real listen.

-And voila - that’s how you get heard.
-That’s “solicited”.
+And that’s how you get heard.
+That’s what “solicited” means.

-That's why you need to first do your research to find those managers, lawyers, and producers that are already in.
+Do your research to find those managers, lawyers, agents, and producers that are already in.

-It's all about seeing it from their point of view.
-Understanding what it’s like to be overwhelmed with new music, so the stuff that’s been pre-approved by their trusted contacts is all they can handle.
+You have to see it from their point of view.
+Understand what it’s like to be overwhelmed with new music.
+All they can handle is the stuff that’s been pre-approved by their trusted contacts.